Left Continue shopping

 How to Photograph Your Artwork So It Sells Online

 Selling artwork online is a booming business, with billions of dollars in art sales happening online each year.
-For artists who want to take advantage of this ever-expanding market and find the perfect buyers for their artwork, the first step is to get your art off the easel and into the digital space.
+For artists who want to reach more buyers, the first step is to move your art online.

-In this article, we'll walk you through how to photograph your artwork like a pro, including tips on how to photograph artwork to make prints and how to market your art online so you can turn your hard-earned talent into some hard-earned cash!
+In this article, we will show you how to photograph your artwork like a pro.
+We will give you tips on taking photos for prints.
+We will also cover how to market your art online.
+This way, you can turn your talent into cash!

 Why High-Quality Photography is the Key to Selling Artwork Online

 High-quality photography is critical when selling artwork online.
-Crisp images that accurately represent your work will help potential customers see what they're getting and appreciate each piece's subtle details.
+Clear images that show your work will help potential customers understand what they are buying.
+They will also appreciate the small details in each piece.

 Choosing the Best Camera for Photographing Artwork

 There's a saying that the best camera to use for a task is the one you have.
-So, if you only have an iPhone at your disposal, you can still get decent images of your art to get you started with online sales.
+If you only have an iPhone, you can still take good pictures of your art.
+This will help you start selling online.

-However, if you want more professional results or want to create large prints with your photographs, a DSLR with an optical zoom lens will give you ultra-sharp images that will help your artwork shine and allow you to create detailed, accurate prints.
+If you want better results or need to make large prints of your photos, a DSLR with an optical zoom lens is a great choice.
+It will give you sharp images that make your artwork stand out.
+You can also create detailed and accurate prints.

 How to Photograph Artwork for Prints

-If you're photographing your art to create high-quality prints, here are a few tips and tricks for getting the best possible image so your prints look as good as the original.
+If you are taking photos of your art for high-quality prints, here are some tips.
+These will help you get the best image.
+This way, your prints will look as good as the original.

 You want your prints to retain as much detail as possible.
-While phone cameras have come a long way, the only way to get ultra-crisp images that can be enlarged to standard print sizes is to use a DSLR that shoots images of at least 12 megapixels (12MP).
+Phone cameras have improved a lot.
+However, to get very clear images that can be printed, you need a DSLR.
+A DSLR should take pictures of at least 12 megapixels (12MP).
 Pairing this with an optical zoom lens will allow you to frame your print perfectly without losing any details.

-Lighting is the key to a great image, and the good news for artists on a budget is that natural lighting is the best for lighting artwork.
+Lighting is very important for a great image.
+The good news for artists on a budget is that natural light works best for artwork.
 If possible, photograph your artwork near a window or even outside.
 Make sure to position your artwork so that the light falls across it evenly.

 Set up and position your camera properly